with Rabbi Sara Rich

 What do Jews do, and why?
 In this interactive fellowship, we will convert our classroom into a Jewish laboratory.
 In addition to studying the historical and theological basis of Jewish practice, each session will feature a hands-on experience with Shabbat ritual, holiday celebration, commemoration of life cycle events, food and culture.

 Perhaps you attended Hebrew school as a child, and could use a refresher.
 Maybe you feel limited in your knowledge and would like to feel more comfortable in a Jewish setting.
 This course is an opportunity to study Judaism as an adult, with Princetonians just like you.
 This is advanced Judaism, with no prerequisites.

-For those who would also like to learn to read Hebrew, you have the option to join the Hebrew Reading Crash Course before class, from 4:30-5:00.
 Participants in this fellowship are expected to commit to regular class attendance.
 Upon completion of the fellowship, students will receive a stipend to use to create their own hands-on Jewish experience.

 Contact Rabbi Sara Rich (firstname.lastname@example.org) for more information.